A modern en suite bathroom featuring a grey tiled floor and white bath underneath a large window

 This is down to the fact that any additional furniture taking up space on the floor will likely give the room a more cluttered feel, whilst built-in storage units give the room a cleaner and more spacious look.

 Another way to create the illusion of space is to purchase a large, wall-mounted mirror for your ensuite.
-You’ve probably heard this classic interior design tip before and that’s because it works!
+You’ve probably heard this classic interior design tip before, and that’s because it works!

 Keep it light

-Our next ensuite ideas is to use avoid the use of a darker colour scheme.
+Our next ensuite idea is to use avoid the use of a darker colour scheme.
 Since many ensuite bathrooms may not include a window, it’s a good idea to go for a light and simple colour scheme.

 We don’t necessarily mean that your bathroom needs to be painted white and include no colour – just that lighter colours are the way to go.
 Think accents of light blues, sage greens, etc. You can even add bathroom feature walls for some visual interest in these colours.